myquay/michael-mckenna.com/blog/content/post/2024/multi-tenancy-asp-dot-net-core-eight-01.md

 ## Introduction

 Can you believe it, just like that it's been 4 and a half years since I wrote my initial series on [multi-tenancy](/multi-tenant-asp-dot-net-core-application-tenant-resolution) which was based on .NET Core 2.2.
 Later I looked at how'd you'd modify the approach for [.NET Core 3.1](https://devblogs.microsoft.com/dotnet/announcing-net-core-3-1/).

-Now .NET Core 8 is out and I thought it would be a good time to revisit multi-tenancy in ASP.NET Core and take a fresh look at how I'd implement multi-tenancy today.
+Now [.NET 8 is out](https://learn.microsoft.com/en-us/dotnet/core/whats-new/dotnet-8/overview) and I thought it would be a good time to revisit multi-tenancy in ASP.NET Core and take a fresh look at how I'd implement multi-tenancy today.

-In this first installment of the series we'll look at how to resolve the tenant from the request.
+In this first installment we'll look at what exactly is multi-tenancy and how to resolve the tenant from the request.

 ## What is multi-tenancy?

 You can achieve [multi-tenancy in a number of ways](https://learn.microsoft.com/en-us/azure/azure-sql/database/saas-tenancy-app-design-patterns?view=azuresql), the most common are:

-* Standalone app: Redeploy the application for each tenant
+* **Standalone app:** Redeploy the application on new infrastructure for each tenant
-* Database per tenant: Each tenant has their own database, but the application is shared
+* **Database per tenant:** Each tenant has their own database, but the application is shared
-* Sharded multi-tenant: All tenants share the same database, but tenant data is partitioned
+* **Sharded multi-tenant:** All tenants share the same database, but tenant data is partitioned

 In this series we will be looking at the last option where a single deployed instance of your application has the ability to host multiple tenants.
 Each tenant shares the same infrastrucutre (including the application and database) to reduce hosting costs.
 Tenant isolation is enforced at the code level.
 This is a common requirement for SaaS applications where you want to host multiple customers on a single instance of your application.